bids-apps/bids-apps.github.io/CONTRIBUTING.md

 - ![Duplicate](https://img.shields.io/badge/-duplicate-%237E7E7E) _It indicates
-  similar/existing issues or pull requests._ Do check the existing issues and pull request before creating a new one to avoid duplicacy.
+  similar/existing issues or pull requests._ Do check the existing issues and pull request before creating a new one to avoid duplication.
 If you find a duplicate issue or PR, please give the reference in the comments.

 - ![Enhancement](https://img.shields.io/badge/-enhancement-%232e5783) _It